-The proposer may apply for a short period of time (at most 3 months) during which the data are considered proprietary.
-No proprietary time will be allocated to the accepted proposal(s) when multiple teams have submitted DDT proposals, or otherwise expressed interest in doing so, for similar observations of a particular target during the same time period or event.
+The proposer may apply for a short period of exclusive use (at most 3 months).
+No exclusive use time will be allocated to the accepted proposal(s) when multiple teams have submitted DDT proposals, or otherwise expressed interest in doing so, for similar observations of a particular target during the same time period or event.
 A limited amount of funding is available to support US-based PIs/Co-Is of DDT observations.
 Once a proposal is approved, funding may be requested using the standard cost proposal form as described on the CXC Cost Proposal Help page.